DISCLAIMER: Stupidity presents an elusive threat throughout history, often impossible to overcome.

 In short:

 Stupidity is a disposition toward actions and beliefs that are demonstrably harmful or counterproductive, marked by a failure to learn, adapt, or consider alternative perspectives, and a persistent insistence on those actions or beliefs despite evidence or negative consequences.
+A stupid person is a person who causes losses to another person or to a group of persons while himself deriving no gain.

 Thinkers That Alerted Humanity About Stupidity

-- Carlo Cipolla: an Italian economic historian, is best known for his essay, "The Basic Laws of Human Stupidity," where he humorously categorizes individuals based on their intelligence and behavior.
+Carlo Cipolla: an Italian economic historian, is best known for his essay, "The Basic Laws of Human Stupidity," where he humorously categorizes individuals based on their intelligence and behavior.
 He famously states that "always and inevitably, everyone underestimates the number of stupid individuals in circulation."
 Cipolla defines "stupid" people as those who cause harm to others without benefiting themselves, asserting that their actions can be more detrimental than those of any other group.
 He emphasizes that stupidity is a pervasive force in society, stating, "A stupid person is a person who causes losses to another person or to a group of persons while himself deriving no gain."
 Through these laws, Cipolla invites readers to reflect on the irrational behaviors that can lead to significant societal consequences.

-- Dietrich Bonhoeffer: the German theologian and anti-Nazi dissident pastor who was later executed, addresses the concept of stupidity in his writings, particularly in his letters and essays.
+Dietrich Bonhoeffer: the German theologian and anti-Nazi dissident pastor who was later executed, addresses the concept of stupidity in his writings, particularly in his letters and essays.
 He argues that "stupidity is a more dangerous enemy of the good than malice," emphasizing that it often blinds individuals to the consequences of their actions.
 Bonhoeffer suggests that stupidity is characterized by a refusal to think critically or reflect on one's beliefs, leading to a lack of moral responsibility.
 He notes that "the stupid person is a person who cannot be influenced by reason," highlighting how such individuals can perpetuate injustice and harm within society.
 Through his reflections, Bonhoeffer warns of the profound dangers posed by unexamined beliefs and the pervasive nature of thoughtlessness in human behavior.

-- David Dunning: Renowned for the Dunning-Kruger effect in social psychology, he explores how individuals with low competence in a task may overestimate their own abilities, resulting in foolish decision-making.
+David Dunning: Renowned for the Dunning-Kruger effect in social psychology, he explores how individuals with low competence in a task may overestimate their own abilities, resulting in foolish decision-making.
 The Dunning-Kruger effect is a cognitive bias where those with limited skills fail to recognize their own incompetence, leading them to believe they are more capable than they truly are.
 Conversely, more skilled individuals often underestimate their abilities because they are aware of the complexities involved.
 This phenomenon highlights the critical role of self-awareness in accurately evaluating one’s own level of stupidity.

-- Yuval Noah Harari: Historian, philosopher and author of "Sapiens", he frequently addresses the concept of stupidity in his works, including his most recent book, Nexus.
+Yuval Noah Harari: Historian, philosopher and author of "Sapiens", he frequently addresses the concept of stupidity in his works, including his most recent book, Nexus.
 He highlights that "stupidity is a fundamental human condition," emphasizing how it can lead to poor decision-making and societal issues.
 Harari argues that in an age of information overload, people often cling to simplistic narratives and fallacies, making them vulnerable to manipulation.
 He notes that "the greatest threat to humanity is not evil, but stupidity," underscoring that ignorance and thoughtlessness can have dire consequences.
 Through his reflections, Harari invites readers to confront the challenges posed by unexamined beliefs and the importance of critical thinking in navigating the complexities of the modern world..

-Measuring the SQ (Stupidity Quotient)
+Prototype Test For Measuring an SQ (Stupidity Quotient) in Individuals.

 We do not claim to be correct in any of our assertions; rather, we offer these ideas as areas of thought to be contemplated, evaluated, and explored further.